gagneet/sort-weblinks/README.md

 - Provide detailed categorization logging
 - Help identify why links might be miscategorized

+Logging enhancements, adding a 'setup_logging' function:

+- It handles both file and console output
+- It provides more control over log formatting
+- It allows different log levels for file and console
+- It creates a new log file for each run
+- It properly handles Unicode characters in the log

 Output:

 - Show subcategories only when there are multiple subcategories